ivand200/hello-world/README.md

 # hello-world
 Coursera Pythone code examples

-Just start learn Python and Django with Coursera.
+Just have started to learn Python and Django with Coursera.
 Here will be code from exercises and some my practice projects.